Skip to main content

 } catch (refreshError) {

-// Refresh failed, force logout
+// Refresh token is also expired or invalid; force logout

 window.location.href = '/login';